-An aloe vera plant can add a lovely touch of green to any office or home.
-But did you know that your favorite potted plant could be used for so much more than household décor?
+Aloe vera gel is widely known to relieve sunburn and help heal wounds.
+But did you know that your favorite potted plant can be used for much more than sunburn relief and household décor?

-Aloe vera has been used for medicinal purposes for centuries.
-Native to North Africa, Southern Europe, and the Canary Islands, today aloe vera is grown in tropical climates worldwide.
-From relieving heartburn to slowing the spread of cancer, researchers are only first beginning to unlock all of the powerful uses of this universal plant and its many amazing byproducts.
+The succulent has a long history of being used for medicinal purposes, dating back to ancient Egypt.
+The plant is native to North Africa, Southern Europe, and the Canary Islands.
+Today, aloe vera is grown in tropical climates worldwide.
+From relieving heartburn to potentially slowing the spread of breast cancer, researchers are just beginning to unlock the benefits of this universal plant and its many byproducts.

-1. Your houseplant could fight your heartburn.
-Gastroesophageal reflux disease (GERD) is a digestive disorder that often results in symptoms including heartburn.
-A recent review explains that consuming 1 to 3 onces of aloe gel at mealtimes could reduce the severity of GERD and other digestion-related problems.
-The plant’s low toxicity makes it a safe and gentle remedy.
+Gastroesophageal reflux disease (GERD) is a digestive disorder that often results in heartburn.
+A 2010 review suggested that consuming 1 to 3 ounces of aloe gel at mealtime could reduce the severity of GERD.
+It may also ease other digestion-related problems.
+The plant’s low toxicity makes it a safe and gentle remedy for heartburn.

-3. An alternative to mouthwash.
-A 2014 study found aloe vera extract to be a safe and effective alternative to chemical-based mouthwashes.
-The plant’s natural ingredients, which include a healthy dose of vitamin C, can block plaque and also provide relief if you have bleeding or swelling gums.
+In a 2014 study published in the Ethiopian Journal of Health Sciences, researchers found aloe vera extract to be a safe and effective alternative to chemical-based mouthwashes.
+The plant’s natural ingredients, which include a healthy dose of vitamin C, can block plaque.
+It can also provide relief if you have bleeding or swollen gums.

-4. The new blood sugar regulator is greener than ever.
-Might aloe vera be able to help people with diabetes regulate their blood sugar levels?
-One study conducted in Thailand found that two tablespoons of aloe vera juice per day caused blood sugar levels to fall in people with type 2 diabetes, which means it may have a future in diabetes treatment.
-These results were confirmed with a later study from Turkey that used pulp extract.
+Ingesting two tablespoons of aloe vera juice per day can cause blood sugar levels to fall in people with type 2 diabetes, according to a study in Phytomedicine: International Journal of Phytotherapy and Phytopharmacy.
+This could mean that aloe vera may have a future in diabetes treatment.
+These results were confirmed by another study published in Phytotherapy Research that used pulp extract.

-6. Brighten more than just your office space.
 You can use aloe vera to keep your skin clear and hydrated.
-According to a study, the plant is particularly special because it’s designed to live in dry, unstable climates.
-To survive, the leaves of aloe vera store water.
-The combination of the moist leaf and special plant compounds called complex carbohydrates make it an effective face moisturizer and pain reliever.
+This may be because the plant thrives in dry, unstable climates.
+To survive the harsh conditions, the plant’s leaves store water.
+These water-dense leaves, combined with special plant compounds called complex carbohydrates, make it an effective face moisturizer and pain reliever.

-There are hundreds of ways to use the aloe vera plant and the various gels and extracts that can be made from it.
-Researchers are continuing to discover new ways to put this natural superpower to use.
-The next time you are looking for an effective remedy or just a new houseplant, consider aloe vera.
+There are a number of ways to use the aloe vera plant and the various gels and extracts that can be made from it.
+Researchers are continuing to discover new methods to put this succulent to use.
+Be sure to consult your doctor if you plan to use aloe vera in a medicinal manner, especially if you take medication.